ADHD Burnout in Mothers: Signs, Causes and Recovery

 • Body-doubling.
 Having another person physically present, or on a video call, whilst you do a hard task.
 It is one of the best-evidenced supports for ADHD executive function.

-The goal is to remove as many decisions as possible from the day, reducing the mental load of motherhood, because every decision costs cognitive energy that mothers diagnosed with ADHD already struggle to spare.
+The goal is to remove as many decisions as possible from the day.
+This is not self-care in the conventional sense — it is nervous system management.
+Every decision costs cognitive energy that mothers with ADHD already struggle to spare..

 When Standard Therapy Does Not Fit Many Women With ADHD